lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 providing a means to update the guess for the equilbrium state.
-Minor manipulations are needed to recast the derivatives in terms of accessible thermodynamic derivatives and then these equations can be written in matrix form to solve for the unknown distance away from the equilibrum state.
+Minor manipulations are needed to recast the derivatives in terms of accessible thermodynamic derivatives, and then these equations can be written in matrix form to solve for the unknown distance away from the equilibrum state.
 At each iteration of the Newton-Raphson solver, the derivatives are recomputed and a new update is found until some tolerance is reached.
 When a good initial guess